vuetifyjs/vuetify/packages/docs/src/pages/en/components/data-tables/basics.md

 ### Virtual tables

 The virtual variant of the data table relies, like the standard variant, on all data being available locally.
 But unlike the standard variant it uses virtualization to only render a small portion of the rows.
 This makes it well suited for displaying large data sets.
-It supports sorting and filtering, but not pagination.
+It supports client-side sorting and filtering, but not pagination.

 Find more information and examples on the [Virtual tables](/components/data-tables/virtual-tables) page.